yosefrow/viz-ai/README.md

 ### Web Server

-The web server hosts our example corporate website based on code that exists in our repo
+The web server hosts our example corporate website based on code that exists in our repo.
+Currently It uses nginx to server a basic website

 #### Web Server Setup Process

 #### Web Server Instance Details

-Due to the currently unknown usage, we are going with medium sized instance t2.medium However, Ideally, we should plan and predict using the official reference
+To start with, we are going with an instance of size t2.micro.
+Ideally though, we should plan and predict using the official reference.
 <https://www.nginx.com/resources/datasheets/nginx-plus-sizing-guide/>

 ### Jenkins server